thanos-io/thanos/docs/components/compact.md

 NOTE: See [risks](#vertical-compaction-risks) section to understand the implications and experimental nature of this feature.

-You can vertical compaction using hidden flag `--compact.enable-vertical-compaction`
+You can enable vertical compaction using a hidden flag `--compact.enable-vertical-compaction`

 If you want to "virtually" group blocks differently for deduplication use case, use hidden flag `deduplication.replica-label` to set one or many flags to be ignored during block loading.